 This is a vocational qualification which is designed to offer learners the opportunity to progress to a higher level of study and to prepare them for employment in the engineering sector.

 This course is for you if...

-...
-You want a basic level of understanding about engineering
+... you want a basic level of understanding about mechanical maintenance and workshop practice.

 What will I be doing?

 To earn this qualification, you must complete a range of mandatory and optional units, including:

 - Unit 1: Introduction to Working in Engineering (mandatory unit)

 - Unit 2: Introduction to Machining Engineering Materials

 - Unit 7: Introduction to Mechanical and Electrical Maintenance